 Stretch your wrist backwards using your other hand and hold for 30 seconds.
 Repeat 3-4 times daily.

 Resist pushing your wrist downwards and hold for 30-45 seconds.
 This should be at a low level of pain.
-Repeat four times in a row, every second day.
+Repeat 4-5 times in a row, every day.

 How long will recovery take?

 Tennis elbow can be slow to resolve.
 Recovery time will vary depending on how long you have experienced it and your ability to rest it.
 For example, if you have experienced tennis elbow for two months, the discomfort should resolve within 6-8 weeks approximately.
-This can be expected if you can rest from aggravating activity and physiotherapy interventions and home exercises are followed.
+This can be expected if you can rest from aggravating activity, attend physiotherapy and follow a graded exercise programme.
 If the pain has existed for longer, e.g. 12 months, then complete rest from the aggravating activities for 10-12 weeks would be necessary.
-In addition to physiotherapy interventions and exercises, the pain should reduce considerably by 80-100% within 12-16 weeks.
+In addition to physiotherapy interventions and a graded exercise programme.
+The pain should reduce considerably by 80-100% approximately in about 16 weeks.

 When should you contact a Physiotherapist?